two-hack/two-hackathon-2023/readme.md

 - Per-text Feedback and General Conversation Feedback

 ## How to use
+Copy and paste your openai key to `key.py` with `KEY= <secrte key>`.
+Then ensure your have all dependancy install and run the app with `python -m app` Once started, follow the link shown on the console and:

 1. Create username and sign in
 2. Select language, proficiency level, and hobbies
 3. Initiate conversation in the language